amanova130/College-Admin-Page/README.md

 # CollegeAdminPage
-Simple php code to create college Admin page based on website.
+Simple php CRUD code based on Database class and PDO.
+3 pages with datatable, we able to add/edit and remove records from database